 Diseases can also be spread through water.
 This occurs if the excreta from someone suffering from an infectious gut disease, such as cholera, get mixed with the drinking water used by people living nearby.
-The cholera-causing microbes will enter a healthy person through the water they drink and cause disease in them.
+The cholera causing microbes will enter new hosts through the water they drink and cause disease in them.
 Such diseases are much more likely to spread in the absence of safe supplies of drinking water.

 The sexual act is one of the closest physical contact two people can have with each other.
-Not surprisingly, there are microbial infections such as syphilis or AIDS that are transmitted by sexual contact from one partner to the other.
+Not surprisingly, there are microbial diseases such as syphilis or AIDS that are transmitted by sexual contact from one partner to the other.
 However, such sexually transmitted diseases are not spread by casual physical contact.
-Casual physical contacts include handshakes or hugs or sports, like wrestling, or by any of the other ways in which we touch each other socially.
-Other than the sexual contact, the virus causing AIDS (HIV) can also spread through blood-to-blood contact with infected people or from an infected mother to her baby during pregnancy or through breast feeding.
+Casual physical contacts include handshakes and sports, like wrestling, or by any of the other ways in which we touch each other socially.
+Other than the sexual contact, the AIDS virus can also spread through blood-toblood contact with infected people or from an infected mother to her baby during pregnancy or through breast feeding.
+Now a days medicines are available to prevent transmission of HIV from affected mother to baby.